|Notepad++.exe [-multiInst] [-noPlugin] [-ro] [-nosession] [-notabbar] [-n##] [-l$$$] [FILES]|

 - Displays this list, i.e. all the command line switches

 - Displays the loading time of all files Notepad++ is started with.
-The result is displayed in a message box, with a 0.01 second resolution.
+The result is displayed in a message box, with second as unit.

 - allow Notpead++ to start more than one instance.
 By default, if Notepad++ is already started files wil lbe opened in that instance, but this option will start a new one.